Greg Rousseau: Professional career

 On April 29, 2024, the Bills picked up the fifth-year option on Rousseau's contract.
 In Week 1, he recorded six tackles, three sacks, and a forced fumble in a 34-28 win over the Cardinals, earning AFC Defensive Player of the Week.

 On March 8, 2025, Rousseau signed a four-year $80 million contract extension with the Bills, with $54 million guaranteed.

+Following head coach Sean McDermott's departure after the 2025 season, new head coach Joe Brady brought in defensive coordinator Jim Leonhard, who moved Rousseau from defensive end to outside linebacker as part of a transition to a 3–4 defense.
+In week 1 of the 2026 season, Rousseau recorded two strip-sacks on Houston Texans quarterback C. J. Stroud, including one that foiled a last-minute comeback attempt by the Texans and sealed the Bills' 36–31 victory, their first in Houston since 2006.